jeanmaxcacacho/csci41g-SirIanFanClub-ProjectDeliv2/README.md

 # We've finally made it here! 👋
 1. As usual create a virtual environment first, all source files are stored inside the `app` directory.
 Create your virtual environment OUTSIDE of that folder, same location as `README.md` (this file) and `requirements.txt`.
 Create the virtual environment via `python -m venv env` as `env/` is the folder name I specified in `.gitignore`.
 2. Install all the project dependencies by running `pip install -r requirements.txt`.
 You can check all the packages your virtual environment currently has access to by running `pip freeze`.
 3. Install XAMPP and add it to your system's PATH, the project uses MariaDB as its database and this is made easier to manage via XAMPP.
-After this source the `create_database.sql` script.
+After this source the `migrations/create_database.sql` script.
 You can test whether or not everything's already running by executing `python app/app.py` to serve the application.
 If there are no errors you must good to go.
+Do note that MySQL has to be running from XAMPP control panel when testing the app.

 **PROTIP**: When doing back-end stuff (anything server-side/database related) it's good to have 3 active terminals, one for general purpose stuff, another for running the server (changes are applied in a 'hot reload style fashion'), and another connected to the database.
 This makes it easy to diagnose what your code is currently doing.